Mileage Allowance For The Self-Employed

 There are other allowable travel expenses you can claim besides your vehicle costs.
 These are accommodation and meal prices for business trips, journeys with other vehicles (e.g. train or airfares) and car hire charges.

 The aptly-named simplified expenses method is great if you want to save time by not having to log every single vehicle expense.
 Instead, you calculate your vehicle expenses using a flat rate set by HMRC.
 The flat rate is meant to cover all vehicle costs, just like the standard mileage allowance; that would be fuel, servicing and repairs, maintenance, depreciation, and insurance and road tax.

 Keep in mind you can’t use simplified expenses if you have claimed capital allowance for your vehicle or have included it in your business expenses.

 Also, if you use the simplified expenses method for your vehicle, you can’t switch to actual vehicle costs as long as you still use that same vehicle for work.
 You can, however, switch from actual vehicle costs to simplified expenses.

-You can see the approved mileage rates from HMRC in our article on current mileage rates.
+You can see the currently approved mileage rates from HMRC in our article about HMRC mileage rates 2023.

 Other allowable expenses you can claim on top of the simplified expenses method are parking fees, journeys with other vehicles (e.g. train tickets), car hire charges, accommodation and meal prices for work-related trips.